marenamat/ietf-draft-marenamat-idr-scrub-bgp-origin/draft-marenamat-idr-scrub-bgp-origin.md

 attribute containing any other value than 0 (IGP), including manually configured static routes.

-Additionally, BGP speakers MAY rewrite any ORIGIN attribute value to 0 (IGP) if they contain any other value.
+Additionally, BGP speakers SHOULD rewrite any ORIGIN attribute value to 0 (IGP) if it contains any other value.

+If explicitly configured by a network operator to do so, BGP speakers MAY also advertise BGP UPDATE messages without the ORIGIN attribute at all.

-Per the above specification, this document updates {{Section 4.3 of -bgp}} by deprecating ORIGIN attribute values 1 (EGP) and 2 (INCOMPLETE), and
+Per the above specification, this document updates {{Section 4.3 of -bgp}}
+by deprecating ORIGIN attribute values 1 (EGP) and 2 (INCOMPLETE), and
-{{Section 5.1.1 of -bgp}}.
+{{Section 5.1.1 of -bgp}} by effectively making the attribute optional.

+# Operational Considerations

+The implementations may offer a configuration option to not send the ORIGIN attribute at all.
+The network operator must be sure, though, that the other side actually employs the algorithms specified in this document, otherwise all their routes would be treated as withdraw.

 # Security Considerations